ybakhan/go-concurrent-counter/README.md

 A basic HTTP server allows a local counter value to be incremented, set, and retrieved.
 Your task is to ensure that this counter is incremented in sequential order.
 This must happen regardless of how many counter increment requests are made in parallel.
 To enable testing concurrent requests, an Apache Bench script has been included in this project.
 So this challenge doubles as an introduction to concurrency testing.

 ## Using Apache Bench
 Apache bench is pre-installed on most *nix, Unix, or Unix-like operating systems such as MacOS.
 It's main purpose is to test HTTP servers.
 In this use case, we'll use ab to test concurrent requests.
-The -n parameter represents the number of requests, and the -c parameter is how many parallel requests will be made at a time.
-The concurrency count can't exceed the number of requests, and it's recommended that the concurrent requests divide evenly into the total number of requests.
-To normalize the challenge, use the script as-is for your final proof, but feel free to play around with the ab parameters.
-Keep in mind that a large number of concurrent requests will overflow your local http server based on the configured maximum TCP connections or the file descriptor limit.
+The -n parameter represents the number of requests, and the -c parameter is how many requests will be made at a time.
+The concurrency count can't exceed the number of requests.
+To normalize the challenge, use the script as-is for your final proof; but feel free to play around with the ab parameters.
+If you want to experiment, keep in mind that a large number of concurrent requests will overflow a local http server based on the configured maximum TCP connections or the file descriptor limit.
 On some operating systems, this is difficult to change.
 If there's enough interest in this subject, a tutorial will be provided on how to change these limits in MacOS.
+Keep in mind this is a concurrency challenge, not a performance one.
+The missing performance features in this project's http server also contribute to the limited number of concurrent requests that can be made with the ab tool.

 ## Permissions for the shell script
 You'll need to run